 When you have severe back or neck pain, oral medication or physical therapy might not be enough to offer sustained relief.
 Advanced Pain Management Center in Portland, Oregon, has an experienced team led by pain management physician Vladimir Fiks, MD.
 They can help you find another solution, starting with spinal injections.
-Immediate, nonsurgical, and effective, spinal injections are a popular treatment.
+Immediate, nonsurgical, and effective, spinal injections are popular treatments.
 To see if they can work for you, call the practice today or make an appointment through this website.
 Located in Portland and serving the surrounding areas of Aloha, Hillsboro, Beaverton, Tigard & Lake Oswego.

 Spinal injections treat painful tissues in the neck area (cervical), upper and mid-back (thoracic), and lower back and tailbone (lumbosacral).
 Dr. Fiks uses a combination of patient history, referral information, diagnostic tests, and X-rays to determine whether spinal injections are an appropriate treatment, and if so, what type of injections would work best.